Halifax Stress Management

 Positive or negative events can both produce stress.

-Consequentially, having some stress is unavoidable fact of life.
+Consequentially, having some stress is an unavoidable fact of life.

-Furthermore, stress can come from both negative events (e.g., the loss of a loved one) and positive events (e.g., purchasing a home).
+Furthermore, stress can come from both negative events (e.g., the loss of a loved one, a breakup, etc.) and positive events (e.g., purchasing a home, a new job, the birth of child, etc.).

 So to summarize: